LinShi11/csci-476-594-spring2021-private/lab02/README.md

 * Connection #0 to host www.seedlab-shellshock.com left intact
 ```

 -e will send the "Referrer Page" information to the HTML server.
-Additionally, it will not keep the last -e if multiple of them are used.
+Additionally, it will only keep the last -e modification if multiple of them are used.

 4. Running with -H:
 ```